-The intent of the letter of appeal is to provide the student the chance to explain their extenuating circumstances related to required NU/NMNC course withdrawal and/or program failure.
+The intent of the letter of appeal is to provide the student the chance to explain any extenuating circumstances related to their required nursing course withdrawal and/or program failure.

-The student's written appeal must be submitted to the Chair of the Administrative Nursing Review Committee by the first day of May for the fall semester or the first day of November for the spring semester.
+The student's written appeal must be submitted to the Director of Allied Health and Nursing by the first day of May for the fall semester or the first day of November for the spring semester.
 The letter of appeal must include the student's full name, mailing address, email address and telephone number.
 The student is encouraged to meet with the Director of AHN for guidance on the appeal process.
-The student will also need to complete a Request for Readmission Form and submit it to the program director for her records.
+The student will also need to complete a Request for Readmission Form and submit it to the program director.

 - 1. The appeal letter must include a full description of the extenuating circumstances that contributed to the program failure plus a success plan.
 This letter is reviewed only by the Administrative Nursing Review Committee and is kept highly confidential. - 2.
 The appeal letter must also include a plan for success.
 This plan should describe positive changes that occurred after the prior withdrawal or failure that the student now believes will allow them to be successful going forward.
-The student should also describe factors that interfered with or prevented success in the classes, and remediation they completed in order to minimize the reoccurrence of academic failure. - 3.
-FOR TRANSFERRING STUDENTS from NMNEC schools who are not in good standing at their home institution, the appeal packet should also include the following: - a) Copies of unofficial transcripts showing grades for nursing coursework. - b) Copies of final clinical evaluations from any/all clinically based courses.
-These should be sent by the previous school directly to the program director.
+The student should also describe factors that interfered with or prevented success in the classes, and remediation they completed in order to minimize the reoccurrence of academic failure.

 The appeal will be reviewed by the Administrative Nursing Review Committee.
 The decision of the committee is final.
-If the Committee accepts the appeal, the student will be eligible to return to the NMJC AHN RN Nursing program.
+If the Committee accepts the appeal, the student will be eligible to apply for readmission to a level and must meet all of the admission requirements set for re-entry into the NMJC AHN RN Nursing program.
 This will be the one and only time that this option will be granted to that student.
-BSN students will appeal at both institutions.
-If the appeal is denied at the University level, then the NMJC appeal will result in the student pursuing the AASN degree only.
-The student would be encouraged to pursue the BSN through an RN to BSN program option after completing the AASN.

-If the appeal is accepted by the Administrative Nursing Review committee, the student will be readmitted into the NMJC AHN RN Program if space is available and based on the priority in the readmission section of this handbook.
-Unsuccessful appeals, or a student who had a successful appeal but then who were unsuccessful in any NU/NEC course enrollment, will not be permitted to continue in the Nursing Program.
-Should the student decide to pursue nursing again through NMJC, he/she will need to wait two years to enter the Nursing Program again.
-All program entry requirements must be met at the time of re-entry per the Nursing Program requirements as listed in the current NMJC catalog.
+If the appeal is accepted by the Administrative Nursing Review committee, the student will be readmitted into the NMJC AHN RN Program if they meet all of the admission requirements set for re-entry, if space is available and based on the priority in the readmission section of this handbook.
+Unsuccessful appeals, or a student who had a successful appeal but who was unsuccessful in any NRSN course enrollment, will not be permitted to continue in the Nursing Program.
+Should the student decide to pursue nursing at a different time through NMJC, he/she will need to wait two years to enter the Nursing Program again (will be required to begin in level one of the program).
+All program entry requirements must be met at the time of re-entry per the Nursing Program requirements as listed on the NMJC Nursing Webpage.

-Ranking for re-entry, appeal, and transfer students
+Ranking for re-entry and appeal

-There may be times when seats for re-entry, appeal, and transfer students are limited.
+There may be times when seats for re-entry and appeal students are limited.
 In these situations, the following ranking system will be used to determine which students are offered seats:

 - First Priority: Students who successfully completed an entire term of coursework and who needed to sit out a term or more before entering the next term of coursework.
 (Example, student passes all level 2 coursework and needs to sit out a term for a surgical procedure.
 Enters level 3 after sitting out for one year). - Second Priority: Students who have 1 (one) unsuccessful program attempt.
-If two students compete for one seat, the student with the higher final grade for the unsuccessful course will get priority.
+If two students compete for one seat, the student with the higher final grade for the unsuccessful course will get priority. - Third Priority: NMJC students who submitted an appeal that was accepted by the Administrative